myclevorname/mini-utils/README.md

 	- Exercise moderate caution when using this program. ~~I used ld to build the program with GNU ld's built-in linker script.~~ I transitioned to each program using a pre-made ELF header, but I have tested this before.
 Make sure your program works after using the utility.

 # Contact
-If you need support, or just want to say something, you can contact me in these ways:
+If you need support, or just want to say something, you can contact me in these ways, sorted from most likely to respond to least likely to respond:
+	1. Discord: imclevor
+	2. Email: my Github username but I use Google's service
+	3. IRC: clevor@EFnet assuming my IRC client doesn't shut down AND I read it AND someone doesn't impersonate me